-ABOUT ACTING DEAN PEDRO L. DELGADO, MD
+ABOUT DEAN PEDRO L. DELGADO, MD

 Pedro L. Delgado, MD, was named dean of American University of the Caribbean School of Medicine (AUC) in March 2022.
 Since becoming AUC acting dean in September 2021, Dr. Delgado has continued to advance the strategic vision of academic quality and student outcomes with a focus on faculty development, curriculum, and academic support.

 Previously Dr. Delgado was the senior associate dean of AUC’s Sint Maarten campus, where he was responsible for faculty affairs and government and community relations.
 He was also an important contributor to the culture of AUC’s medical sciences campus and led efforts to foster community engagement and academic excellence.
 Dr. Delgado joined AUC in April 2019 from the University of Arkansas for Medical Sciences (UAMS), where he served as the Marie Wilson Howells professor and chair of the Department of Psychiatry in the College of Medicine and director of the UAMS Psychiatric Research Institute (PRI) from 2014–2018.